GaryShem/FW_Starsector_VersionChecker/README.md

 1) Without using config.txt - drop the folder with the app into Starsector's core folder (for instance D:\Starsector\SS_VC\) and launch from there.
 2) Using config.txt - replace the placeholder text in config.txt file with the path to your Starsector core folder (for instance D:\Starsector) and launch from anywhere.

+## Bug reports and feature requests

+If you've found a bug and/or want new functionality added to the app, contact Fwiffo in Starsector Discord.